Skip to main content

 30 June – 2 July

 A WA Youth Theatre Company production.
-The 2023 Inter/national Tour of ARCO has been supported by the Australian Government through the Australia Council, its arts funding and advisory body and by Creative Partnerships Australia, through the Plus1 Program.
+The 2023 Inter/national Tour of ARCO has been supported by the Australian Government through Creative Australia, its arts funding and advisory body, through a disability mentorship grant and the Plus1 Program.